Dear Governor Scott:

 Victims of alcohol-impaired driving can at least see some closure when guilty drivers are brought to justice, which can be done thanks to alcohol per se laws.
 Without per se laws, bringing justice to victims is more of a crap shoot.
 That is why I, as a victim of DUID, have dedicated myself to improving DUID laws.

 Colorado, which has the weakest DUID laws in the nation, established a 5 ng/ml THC permissible inference level which appears to be a disaster.
 Washington established a 5 ng/ml THC per se level which also appears to be a disaster.
 I say appears, because neither state has bothered to measure the effects of their laws.
 Nevertheless, we know that the vast majority (perhaps 70%) of cannabinoid-positive drivers arrested on suspicion of DUID test below 5 ng/ml.
 These drivers cannot be convicted of DUID per se, no matter how many people they killed or maimed.
 They may be convicted of DUID on an impairment theory, but as mentioned above, that is quite difficult to do and rarely happens.

-Results published by Johns Hopkins this year show that THC blood levels of typical users of marijuana edibles never exceeds 2 ng/ml, unless they consume at least five times the normal 10 mg dose.
+Results published by Johns Hopkins this year show that THC blood levels of typical users of marijuana edibles denver and other dispensaries have never exceeds 2 ng/ml, unless they consume at least five times the normal 10 mg dose.

 There is no scientific support for any defined level of THC in blood that either proves a person is impaired, or proves that the person is not impaired.